ricard-ferrero/barretina/diary.md

 Note: the entries are in reverted order, like the entries of a blog.

+## 24/09/2025

+Today I've reviewed some tests, and create the Rakefile.
+At the moment, it only runs the tests.

+I updated the README file and also upgrade the gem to `v0.2.1`.

 ## 23/09/2025

 I noticed that to define a constant `Vector2D::ZERO` as a vector zero has no sence: every instance can change his own public attributes, then the `Vector2D::ZERO` can be a vector with coordenates non zero.